$100 off your first month today! use code 100CLAYA at checkout

 Why do people choose compounded tirzepatide vs. Mounjaro?
 There are few key reasons:

-• It’s more affordable.
-Brand-name Mounjaro and Zepbound can be wildly expensive without insurance coverage.
-Compounded tirzepatide offers a more cost-effective option for people paying out-of-pocket.
+• It’s more affordable — with a catch.
+Mounjaro (and Zepbound) can be wildly expensive without insurance coverage.
+Compounded tirzepatide offers a more cost-effective option for people paying out-of-pocket — but only if their doctor finds that there’s a legitimate medical reason to prescribe it instead of Mounjaro.

-• It’s more accessible.
-With insurance companies playing gatekeeper on brand-name versions, compounded tirzepatide gives people another way to access the same medication without jumping through endless hoops.
+• It’s more accessible, in some cases.
+With insurance companies playing gatekeeper on brand-name versions, compounded tirzepatide can give people another way to access tirzepatide when they might otherwise be unable to get it.

 Mounjaro vs. Tirzepatide: Which is better for weight loss?